Service Excellence in Shipping Logistics

 Oversee and coordinate vessel arrivals based on vessel schedules prior to the completion of cargo operations at the foreign port.
 NESA will forward electronic updates and notices to all group members insuring the most up-to-date information.

-Our office will collect the endorsed original Bills of Lading for presentation to the master upon arrival.
-Freight due will be collected at this time on behalf of the owners — avoiding operational delays.
+Our office will collect the endorsed original Bills of Lading for presentation to the Master upon arrival.
+Once freight is paid our office will collect Bills of Lading on behalf of the owners — avoiding operational delays.

-During the initial communications with the master, NESA will determine the protocol and party responsible for submitting the 96-hour electronic notice of arrival required under U.S.C.G. regulations.
-Our detailed questionnaire will be forwarded via e-mail or telefax to the master addressing the 96-hour ENOA, as well as all other relative issues as they pertain to the vessel's arrival within U.S. waters.
+During the initial communications with the Master, NESA will determine the protocol and party responsible for submitting the 24 and 96 hour electronic notice of arrival required under U.S.C.G. regulations.
+Our detailed questionnaire will be forwarded via e-mail or telefax to the Master addressing the 24 and 96 hour ENOA, as well as all other relative issues as they pertain to the vessel's arrival within U.S. waters.

 NESA will attend the vessel, supervise operations and accommodate the requests of the master and crew.
 Our services include, but are not limited to, coordinating government formalities, U.S. Customs entrance and clearance of the vessel, crew and cargo, arranging local pilotage and towing, crew changes, ordering labor and line handling, coordinating launch services, transportation, ships chandler and delivery of cash.
 Additionally, NESA will monitor fees and expenses, negotiating the most cost effective rates.

 Regulatory notification of the vessel's arrival will be forwarded in accordance with government guidelines to the U.S. Coast Guard, U.S. Customs, Stevedores/Terminal Operators, Tug/Pilot Dispatchers and Cargo Superintendents.
 During the transit, matters such as freight payments, endorsed original B/L's, cargo clearances, pre-planning of port operations, government boardings and documentation will be addressed.